A new characterization of Sobolev spaces on Lipschitz differentiability spaces: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{section2} we recall some preliminaries on calculus on metric measure spaces.
-In Section \ref{section3}, we prove our characterization of metric Sobolev spaces.
+In Section \ref{section2}, we recall necessary preliminaries.
+In Section \ref{section3}, we prove two-sided estimates for the BVY formula.
+In Section \ref{subsection}, we prove a characterization of Sobolev spaces on Lipschitz differentiability spaces.
+In Section \ref{subsections}, we prove equivalence results for these characterizations.

-\textbf{Declaration.} {The authors declare that there is no conflict of interest and the manuscript has no associated data.}

-\textbf{Acknowledgement}: We thank Liming Yin and Yuan Zhou for helpful discussions on Rademacher's theorem and Lipschitz differentiability spaces.
-This work is supported by the Young Scientist Programs of the Ministry of Science \& Technology of China ( 2021YFA1000900, 2021YFA1002200), and NSFC grant (12201596).
-The second author is also supported by the Program of China Scholarship Council grant (No.202406340143).
+\textbf{Acknowledgements.} We thank Yuanhe Wang, Liming Yin and Yuan Zhou for helpful discussions concerning Rademacher's theorem and Lipschitz differentiability spaces.
+This work is supported by the Young Scientist Programs of the Ministry of Science \& Technology of China (2021YFA1000900, 2021YFA1002200) and by the NSFC grant 12201596.
+The second author is also supported by the China Scholarship Council (No.~202406340143).